Universalism and the Latter Day Saint movement: Atonement

 The satisfaction theory of atonement was a medieval theological development, created to explain how God could be both merciful and just through an infinite atonement.
 Ultra-Universalists felt an infinite atonement was unnecessary since sin itself is not infinite.
 Orthodox religions condemned this way of thinking, "the necessity of an infinite atonement made by the death and suffering of Jesus Christ ... goes to overturn the whole system of the gospel."

-In Alma and Amulek's sermons they elucidate the satisfaction theory of atonement, saying, "There must be an atonement made, or else all mankind must unavoidably perish; ... therefore there can be nothing which is short of an infinite atonment which will suffice for the sins of the world.
+In Alma and Amulek's sermons they elucidate the satisfaction theory of atonement, saying, "There must be an atonement made, or else all mankind must unavoidably perish; ... therefore there can be nothing which is short of an infinite atonement which will suffice for the sins of the world.
 Therefore, it is expedient that there should be a great and last sacrifice; ... and that great and last sacrifice will be the Son of God, yea, infinite and eternal.
 And thus mercy can satisfy the demands of justice."